-I have been carrying a question around for two years.
+Here's a question 5W has been chasing for two years.

-If AI engines are now the audience — if a third of consumers now begin product research inside a chatbox, not on Google — then who is measuring what the engines actually say?
+If AI engines are now the audience — if a third of consumers begin product research inside a chatbox, not on Google — who is measuring what the engines actually say?

-There were vendors selling AI visibility scores.
-There were research firms still polling sentiment.
-There were agencies promising GEO services.
-There was nobody publishing the actual data on what the engines actually return when buyers ask.
+Vendors were selling AI visibility scores.
+Research firms were still polling sentiment.
+Agencies were promising GEO services.
+Nobody was publishing the actual data on what the engines actually return when buyers ask.

 Buckingham Palace 70.
 Harry and Meghan 51.